catherine-omego/alx-higher_level_programming/0x00-python-hello_world/README.md

 Complete a given source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters
 Complete another given source code
 Complete a given souurce code (copy-cut-paste)
+Task 8 - Create a new sentence given a source code